 - Navigate to the “Layout” tab, click on “Breaks,” and select “Next Page” under “Section Breaks.”

-When you bring up the “Page Setup” dialog box, adjustments to the margins will affect only the part you’ve chosen, keeping the rest of the document as it is.
+When you open the “Page Setup” dialog box, adjustments to the margins will affect only the part you’ve selected, leaving the rest of the document unchanged.

 Why Adjusting Margins Matters